This page gives advice to those people wishing to start up a new food business.

 Mobile food businesses must register with the local authority where the vehicle or trailer is normally kept.

-If you plan to trade within Merton you may require a street trading licence and further details are available in our street trading pages.
+If you plan to trade within Merton you may require a street trading licence and further details are available on our street trading pages.

 Other types of food business